Vanilla Honeybush Flavoured Herbal Infusion

 South African "Red Bush" Tea

-Rooibos – a bush grown on the mountains of South Africa – has long been harvested to create a herbal infusion, with a smooth, treacle-toned taste.
+Rooibos – a bush grown on the mountains of South Africa – has long been harvested to create a naturally caffeine-free herbal infusion with a smooth, treacle-toned taste.
 Seventeenth-century Dutch settlers soon developed a taste for the drink as a handy substitute for tea, but local bushmen had already passed down the secret of rooibos for generations.
 The leaves undergo a similar process to black tea, being oxidised for a distinctive reddish-brown colour and malty flavour.
 Occasionally, rooibos is produced in a more similar manner to green tea: you'll find this unusual "green" rooibos in our Rainforest Rooibos blend.
+Find out more about rooibos tea here.